ambvar/code-challenge/README.md

 - Updated some styles including the user modal's image being stretched :')

 - Added an image preview for creating/updating user so you can see what the image looks like

+- Added trim to not allow whitespace through